 You also know that this hype is short lived.
 That these little pieces of plastic, wrapped up in more plastic will be soon forgotten.
 Destined for the back of the cupboard and ultimately landfill.
+Along with the set that was so precious last time.

 An environmental nightmare